Events and Updates

 Online Support Groups

-We are pleased to announce that we have two online support offerings in 2022.
+We are pleased to announce that we will continue to offer two online support offerings in 2024.

 The Monthly Support Group and the new TBI Koffee Klatch

-Our monthly support groups meets on the second Thursday of the month at 3:00-4:30 PM
+Our monthly support groups meets on the second Thursday of the month at 1:00 PM-2:30 PM

 The Koffee Klatch meets every Monday at 10 AM